umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-3.md

 ### Summary of the Artefact

- The publication includes guiding principles and a checklist to assist organisations in understanding the IP risks in adopting generative AI.
-It invites organisations to ask the right questions and think twice about implementing generative AI technologies (World Intellectual Property Organization, 2024).
+This paper describes the principles and checklist which help organizations to understand the IP risks that are associated with the adoption of generative AI.
+This document encourages organizations to think about their actions and ask the right questions regarding implementation of the technology of generative AI (World Intellectual Property Organization, 2024).

 ### Reflection and Justification

-I selected this artefact as it is a digital artefact that can be used to create text, images and other content through Generative AI, which is a concern for ICT professionals in relation to intellectual property.I had to learn that using an AI tool does not negate the need to take ownership and what is allowed to be used.
-Future ICT work will take more account of copyright/ intellectual property issues when using AI-generated or external resources.
+I chose this artefact as it is an example of a digital artefact which helps to generate content through Generative AI and causes problems in terms of intellectual property for ICT professionals.
+It was vital for me to know that although I use AI, I still have to be responsible for my actions.

 ---